చօɾӀժɾìʂʍ

 Australians love our iconic coastal way of life.
 So lots of our settlements are unfolded along our big coastline.
 Real property costs jump wherein we can catch a view of the water.

-But wherein there are crowded communities, there’s sewage.
-And alongside the coast, it brings a suite of problems related to dealing with waste, retaining the marine environment healthful, and keeping leisure swimmers safe.
+But where there are crowded communities, there’s sewage.
+And alongside the coast, it brings a suite of problems related to dealing with waste, retaining the marine environment healthy, and keeping leisure swimmers safe.

 Australia's pristine seashores have a poo problem 1

 Sewage isn’t always a sexy subject matter.
 People regularly have an “out of sight, out of thoughts” attitude.
-But in which does sewage cross, and is it treated and disposed of within the waters that we Australians love?
+But where does sewage cross, and is it treated and disposed of within the waters that we Australians love?

 The bigger the coastal community, the larger the quantity of sewage.
 Disposal of human waste into the ocean might solve one hassle, but we now recognize that the “waste” is as treasured as the ocean it pollutes.